Orisha Online Altar is moving to a new domain, Orisha.me

 How do I store my elekes?

-Your private ceremonial elekes are best stored in a box away from other mundane jewelry.
+Your private ceremonial elekes are best stored in a box or bag away from other mundane jewelry.
 Your outside wear elekes can be hung up in a special place on your altar or in your dressing area.
 Just try to protect them from dust and damage.